 Further, we recognize and value all types of diversity in our program members, our preceptors, and our patients.
 We strive to provide educational experiences and healthcare that is sensitive to the unique needs of all members of our community.
+Any student who feels that they are being discriminated against or are being harassed should communicate this to program faculty so that they can ensure that you are provided with the support you need to protect the educational experience.

-Matriculation Requirements (24L)
+Matriculation Process and Requirements (24L)